Advocacy

 For most planned C-sections, the spinal block is designed to:

 You may notice your belly being moved, pushed on, or pressed firmly.
-Many women describe it as strange, intense, or uncomfortable, but still clearly different from pain.
+Many moms describe it as strange, intense, or uncomfortable, but still clearly different from pain.

 If you feel sharp, hot, stabbing, or escalating pain, that is not something to silently endure.